 For contemporary furniture and home accessories, head to the Design Centre.

 As you stroll down King’s Road, a diverse selection of dining options awaits you.
-Celebratory dining spots feature prominent names like The Ivy, The Bluebird Cafe, and Restaurant.
+Celebratory dining spots feature prominent names like The Ivy, Bluebird Restaurant or Cafe, and Restaurant.

 For those seeking a delightful afternoon tea or charming cupcakes, Peggy Porschen stands out.